 - a two-week residential in Oxford in September, before term starts in October.

-Please see the tabs at the top of this page to find out more about each one.
+Visit the tabs at the top of this page to find out more about each one.

-“Coming from a state school in Liverpool I was worried that I would not fit the stereotypical ‘Oxford type’ that you hear about.
+'Coming from a state school in Liverpool I was worried that I would not fit the stereotypical ‘Oxford type’ that you hear about.
 I will admit that when I received my offer, I was confused at the idea of a bridging programme; in some ways I felt as though I had to ‘prove my worth’ but in hindsight I can assure any future students that this is not the case!
 I am grateful that I was given an Opportunity Oxford offer as the programme overall gave me an insight into life at university.
-I would encourage anyone who has received an Opportunity Oxford offer to think of it literally as an invaluable ‘opportunity’ that only few get the chance to experience!”
+I would encourage anyone who has received an Opportunity Oxford offer to think of it literally as an invaluable ‘opportunity’ that only few get the chance to experience!'
 Faye, Ancient and Modern History

-What colleges and courses take part in Opportunity Oxford?
+Which colleges and courses take part in Opportunity Oxford?

 The programme is available at all of Oxford's undergraduate colleges.